Propagation effects of Lorentz violation in gravitational waves: Bounds from LVK (Virgo/KAGRA-including catalogs) data

+{ This expression replaces the former $T$-dependent estimate.
+In the corrected waveform, increasing the observation time alone does not generate an accumulated strain growth; the relevant accumulation is instead associated with propagation over the distance $L$. }

-\paragraph{Numerical illustration using benchmark LVK events.} Although we do not reanalyze the detector strain, it is useful to attach indicative numbers to the strain-based bounds by adopting representative event characteristics reported by the LVK Collaboration.
-For the first BBH detection GW150914, the observed peak strain is of order $h_{\rm peak}\sim 10^{-21}$ and the combined matched-filter SNR is $\rho\simeq 24$ \cite{Abbott:2016blz}.
-For the BNS event GW170817, the strain amplitude is of order $10^{-22}$ and the combined network SNR is $\rho\simeq 32.4$ \cite{Abbott:2017oio}.
+\paragraph{Numerical illustration using benchmark LVK events.} { Although we do not reanalyze the detector strain, it is useful to attach indicative numbers to the corrected strain-based estimates by adopting representative event characteristics reported by the LVK Collaboration.
+For GW150914, we use $\rho\simeq24$ and a representative luminosity distance $L\simeq410~{\rm Mpc}$ \cite{Abbott:2016blz}.
+For GW170817, we use $\rho\simeq32.4$ and $L\simeq40~{\rm Mpc}$ \cite{Abbott:2017oio}. }